silvncr/qrs/README.md

 <!-- omit from toc -->
 # qrs

-tool for *Quarrel* (and other word games)

 ![version](https://img.shields.io/pypi/v/qrs)
 ![status](https://img.shields.io/github/actions/workflow/status/silvncr/qrs/python-publish.yml)
 ![downloads](https://img.shields.io/pypi/dm/qrs)

 ## Summary

-Provides word game-related tools that can be configured with custom settings, letter scores, and wordlists.
+qrs (kyu-arr-ess) is a tool for *Quarrel* and other word games.
+It provides word game-related tools that can be configured with custom settings, letter scores, and wordlists. qrs can solve anagrams and find the best words to play based on your letters.

 - :snake: Supports Python 3.8 and above.
-Tested on Windows 10.
+Platform-non-constrained.
 - :star: Show your support by leaving a star!

 ## Contents